seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 The advantage of the time prompts me aloud
 To call for recompense.
 Appear it to your mind
 That, through the sight I bear in things to love,
-I have abandon’d Troy, left my possession,
+I have abandon'd Troy, left my possession,
-Incurr’d a traitor’s name; exposed myself,
+Incurr'd a traitor's name; exposed myself,
-From certain and possess’d conveniences,
+From certain and possess'd conveniences,
 To doubtful fortunes; sequestering from me all
 That time, acquaintance, custom and condition
 Made tame and most familiar to my nature,